Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Dust heating interpretation of the NIR emission of GRB211211A

 \section{Dust heating interpretation of the NIR emission of GRB211211A}

 We discuss in this section a plausible explanation of the strong prolonged NIR emission, which lasts for $\sim10$\,d with $f_\nu\approx 2\,\mu$Jy at $2.2\,\mu$m ($K$-band).
 The very large ratio of IR to shorter wave-length optical flux, $f_{\nu,K}/f_{\nu, i}\approx 30$ at $t\approx 5$\,d (where $i$-band corresponds to $\approx0.75\,\mu$m), cannot be explained by synchrotron emission from electrons accelerated by the expanding collisionless afterglow shock.
 This is due to the fact that shock acceleration leads to an electron distribution $dn_e/dE_e\propto E_e^{-p}$ with a power-law index $p\approx2$, yielding $f_\nu\propto \nu^{-s}$ with $s$ in the range of $(p-2)/2$ to $p/2$, i.e. $\approx 0.5-1$ \citep[see][for reviews of afterglow theory]{2004RvMP...76.1143P,2006RPPh...69.2259M,2006PPCF...48B.137W}.
 The large NIR to optical flux ratio is also inconsistent with emission from an underlying supernova (see Section~\ref{sec:SN}).
-It therefore requires another source of radiation, which we show is consistent with thermal dust emission.
+It therefore requires another source of radiation, which we show in \S~\ref{sec:dust} and \S~\ref{sec:GRBA} to be consistent with thermal dust emission.

-As mentioned in the introduction, and discussed in \S\ref{sec:AG}, the observed afterglow behavior of GRB211211A at the X-ray and optical bands, excluding the NIR band, is not uncommon.
+In \S~\ref{sec:earlyOX} we show that early ($\sim100$~s) X-ray and UV observations are consistent with the dust emission scenario, and that the UV flux measurements at $\sim100$~s set relevant constraints on model parameters (in particular on the CSM density).
+As mentioned in the introduction, and discussed in \S\ref{sec:AG}, the afterglow ($\gtrsim1$~hr) behavior of GRB211211A at the X-ray and optical bands, excluding the NIR band, is not uncommon.
 Furthermore, we explain in \S\ref{sec:AG} that, due to large uncertainties in afterglow modelling, this afterglow data do not enable one to derive useful constraints on the parameters of the jet and CSM.
 We therefore do not discuss the optical-X-ray afterglow in detail.